 - What does the decision to include Palantir in GAIA-X mean for the project's goals for data protection and digital sovereignty?

-Read more on what the position of the German federal government and this decision of the GAIA-X Board of Directors mean for the project's originally proclaimed objectives in the next blog post.
+You can find out more on what the position of the German federal government and this decision of the GAIA-X Board of Directors mean for the project's originally proclaimed objectives in this blog post.